evlav/kdump-steamos/README.md

 #  * Add a more reliable reboot mechanism - we had seen issues in the past
 #  with "reboot -f", and relying in sysrq reboot as a quirk managed to be a safe
 #  option, so this is something to think about.
 Should be easy to implement.
 #
-#  * Maybe a good idea would be to allow creating the minimum image for any
-#  specified kernel, not only for the running one (which is what we do now).
-#  Low-priority idea, easy to implement.
-#
 #
 #  LOG SUBMISSION